jacqueline-kraus/MS4-anime-art/README.md

 ![messages-profile-updated-successful](readme-files/features/messages-profile-updated-successful.png)

 ### Back to top button
-- On every page there is a **back to top button**, that the user can click to have an easy way to go to the top of the page without scrolling
+- On every page, there is a **back to top button**, that the user can click to have an easy way to go to the top of the page without scrolling

 ![back-to-top-btn-desktop](readme-files/features/back-to-top-btn-desktop.png)

 ![back-to-top-btn-mobile](readme-files/features/back-to-top-btn-mobile.png)

 ### Automatic emails
-- A gmail account **animeartonlineshop@gmail.com** has been created specifically for this project and used as a sender for all verification, reset and confirmation e-mails.
+- A Gmail account **animeartonlineshop@gmail.com** has been created specifically for this project and used as a sender for all verification, reset, and confirmation e-mails.
 - Users receive for instance an **order confirmation e-mail** after a purchase, **account verification e-mail** after the registration, **password reset e-mail** after requesting a password reset, etc.

 ## Apps